jdbrew/M-L-Personas/Personas/ml_framework_personas-stage2.md

   - Gender-based dismissiveness in theatre
   - Comments about needing to be more aggressive/confident
   - "You speak English so well" despite being British-born
 - **Power Position:** Moderate formal authority as SHO over foundation doctors.
 British Chinese woman in surgery creates multiple marginalisation.
+Autistic identity adds layer of neurodivergence.
 Junior doctor status limits power.
 Medical profession and education provide privilege.
 Model minority status gives conditional acceptance but creates pressure.

 #### Critical Consciousness
 - **Awareness of Structural Inequality:** Increasingly aware of how model minority myth operates to create wedges between minoritised groups.
 Understands gender barriers in surgery.
 Recognises how stereotypes about East Asian women limit leadership perceptions.
 Sees intersections of race and gender in surgical culture.
+Growing understanding of ableism and neurodiversity.
 - **Experience Challenging Power:** Challenges stereotypes by pursuing surgery.
 Advocates for junior doctors' wellbeing.
 Pushes back on aggressive surgical culture.
 Strategic about when to challenge given junior status.
 Mentors medical students from minoritised backgrounds.
-- **Recognition of Privilege:** Professional family, financial security, medical degree, model minority conditional privilege, heterosexual, able-bodied, British-born, English first language, middle class.
+- **Recognition of Privilege:** Professional family, financial security, medical degree, model minority conditional privilege, heterosexual, British-born, English first language, middle class.
 - **Commitment to Justice:** Committed to compassionate surgical culture.
 Wants to increase diversity in surgery.
 Believes in supportive rather than aggressive training culture.
 Protective of junior colleagues' wellbeing.
+Advocates for neurodiversity inclusion.

 ### Learning Readiness